You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 Hearing the name of Tsangpa Gyarey

 One day Phajo met a trader from the region of U Tshang while fetching food provisions.
-He learned of the spiritual reputation of the Lord of the Dharma, Tsangpa Gyare who was the incarnation of the great Indian Pandit Naro Penchen (Naropa) from a trader of Jang Taklung.
-Merely hearing the name of Tsangpa Gyare generated a deep sense of devotion in him and tears came to his eyes.
+He learned of the spiritual reputation of the Lord of the Dharma, Tsangpa Gyare from a trader of Jang Taklung.
+By just hearing the name of Tsangpa Gyare generated a deep sense of devotion in him and tears came to his eyes.
+He was deeply moved and the decision to see Tsangpa Gyare in Ralung.
+He was deeply moved and made the decision to visit Tsangpa Gyare in Ralung.
+He asked his teacher for permission to travel to Samye and Lhasa on a pilgrimage.
+He started his journey once his teacher gave him the last instructions.
+His journey to the U-Tsang region of Tibet took about a year.

 When he reached Lhasa, he enquired about this Lord of the Dharma.
 Unfortunately, he was told that the master had died three months before.
 At this news, he immediately lost consciousness.
 When he regained his senses, he was told about Onre Darma Sengye, the incarnation of Lhodra Marpa the great translator, who was a nephew and holder of the teachings of Tsangpa Gyare.